alexlee22/indoor-tracking-blog/_posts/2016-08-18-working-with-time.md

 ### Early work using time

-Below is a sample of json value imputs I made to test if the processing of time worked.
+Below is a sample of json time and rssi values used as imputs for producing time segments.
+The difference between one state to another can be anything between milliseconds, to 30 second intervals(which is the case in this example)

 ~~~ bash